StandingAsh/JettyStick/README.md

 `find` method supports...
 1. `All`, `By` keywords
 2. `And`, `Or` operators
-3. performing either 'findAll' or 'findOne' depending on the return type
+3. performing either `findAll` or `findOne` depending on the return type

 ### Define a View